 PVREA is a not-for-profit electric co-op and we belong to the communities we serve.
 Which means we're not in the business of making profits, we're in the business of serving you, our member.
-We return margins in the form of member credits - paid directly to our members by a check in the mail or a bill credit.
+We return margins in the form of member credits - paid directly to our members by a check in the mail or as a bill credit.

 2018 Member Credits

-This year, the co-op paid $3 million in member credits to members who received service from PVREA for the years 1993, 2003, 2004, and 2017 or any combination of those years.
-In September, current and previous members during the years mentioned above, and who had built up to at least $10 worth of member credits, received their credits either on their September bill as a credit or received a check in the mail if the credit amount was over $100.
+In 2018, the Co-op paid $3 million in member credits to members who received service from PVREA for the years 1993, 2003, 2004, and 2017 or any combination of those years.
+In September 2018, current and previous members during the years mentioned above, and who had built up to at least $10 worth of member credits, received their credits either on their September bill as a credit or received a check in the mail if the credit amount was over $100.

-In previous years, the co-op issued member credits by mailing checks.
-This year, the co-op is paid member credits under $100 as bill credits to save the co-op on printing, postage and administrative costs.
-This is just one of the ways the co-op is working to control costs and save money to keep rates affordable – which is one of the ways PVREA is able to hold the line on rates and not have any rate increases in 2019!
+In previous years, the Co-op issued member credits by mailing checks.
+The Co-op now pays member credits under $100 as a bill credit to save the Co-op on printing, postage and administrative costs.
+This is just one of the ways the Co-op is working to control costs and save money to keep rates affordable – which is one of the ways PVREA was able to hold the line on rates and not have any rate increases in 2019!